TeamCity On-Premises 2025.11 Help

-Real-life CI/CD pipelines often combine multiple standalone configurations.
-For example, "Build", "Test", and "Deploy to Staging" configurations (or Jobs) can run independently or in sequence.
+Real-life CI/CD pipelines often combine multiple standalone stages.
+For example, "Build", "Test", and "Deploy to Staging" configurations (or jobs) can run independently or in sequence.

-TeamCity offers multiple options to create relations between standalone configurations.
+TeamCity offers multiple options to create relations between these standalone entities.

 A build chain is a collection of classic TeamCity configurations interconnected using snapshot dependencies.